 I thought it the most luxurious elixer one could ever have.
 Smooth, velvety… completely indulgent.
 Like drinking a chocolate bar.

 Since my discovery, I’ve been making hot chocolate at home using various bar chocolate, always dark and at least 72%.
-Sometimes it’s spiked, other times enjoyed simply with or without inclusions such as ginger, cardamom, or chilis.
+Sometimes I make adult hot chocolate by spiking it, other times enjoyed simply with or without inclusions such as ginger, cardamom, or chilis.
 Orange is probably my favorite, after dinner as a dessert with a bit of booze, of course.

 Those packets of cocoa powder with copious amounts of sugar and tiny marshmallows; hot cocoa – my childhood dreams.
 They are a thing of the past.